 If you are severely obese and haven’t been able to lose weight, your healthcare provider may recommend weight-loss surgery.
 Weight-loss surgery (bariatric surgery) may help you lose weight.
-Losing weight can lower your risk for weight-related problems like heart disease, diabetes, sleep apnea, high blood pressure, and arthritis.
+Losing weight can lower your risk for weight-related problems such as heart disease, diabetes, sleep apnea, high blood pressure, and arthritis.

-Most bariatric surgeries are called restrictive surgeries because they limit how much food you can eat.
+Most bariatric surgeries are called restrictive surgeries because they limit how much food you can eat by limiting how much food can enter your stomach.
 Another type of bariatric surgery is called controlled malabsorption.
 This surgery makes it impossible for your body to break down and absorb food in a normal way.
-If your healthcare provider recommends this type of surgery, you may have a surgery called biliopancreatic diversion with a duodenal switch.
-(BPD-DS).
+If your healthcare provider recommends this type of surgery, you may have a surgery called biliopancreatic diversion with a duodenal switch (BPD-DS).

 What BPD-DS does

 BPD-DS is a complicated type of bariatric surgery.
 It changes the anatomy of your digestive system in several ways: